highgroove/scribe-rb/README.md

 This gem tries to alleviate that slight annoyance and package everything you need to communicate with Scribe.

+It also contains a some "extras" that alleviate a few gotchas I found while creating a Scribe consumer/server.

 ## Installation

 Add to Gemfile: